eclipse/imagen/docs/guide/programming-environ/index.md

 frequency form back into the spatial form.

 JAI supports several frequency transform types.
 The most common frequency transform type is the *Fourier* *transform*.
-JAI uses the discrete form known as the *discrete Fourier transform*.
+Eclipse ImageN uses the discrete form known as the *discrete Fourier transform*.
 The *inverse discrete Fourier transform* can be used to convert the image back to a spatial image.
-JAI also supports the *discrete cosine transform* and its opposite, the *inverse discrete cosine transform*.
+Eclipse ImageN also supports the *discrete cosine transform* and its opposite, the *inverse discrete cosine transform*.

 [Table 3-6](../programming-environ) lists the JAI